nori-ut3g/tree-visualizer/README.md

 This is a visual aid for learning binary trees, to help learners understand the tree structure.
 When learning binary trees, it is common to write them on paper.
 However, in order to visually grasp the rotation of the tree structure, for example, writing on paper requires a lot of effort.
-By using this library, you can input a arrays and follow how the tree structure changes as an animation.
+By using this library, you can input an arrays and follow how the tree structure changes as an animation.
 We hope this will be an aid to your learning.